qoonleyh/Devsecops-Netflix-Project/README.md

 # Netflix Clone — DevSecOps Pipeline on AWS

-Inspired by @aloffawy, this is a personal end-to-end DevSecOps project deploying a Netflix clone application on AWS by implementing a full CI/CD pipeline with integrated security scanning, monitoring, and GitOps-based Kubernetes deployment.
+This is a personal end-to-end DevSecOps project deploying a Netflix clone application on AWS by implementing a full CI/CD pipeline with integrated security scanning, monitoring, and GitOps-based Kubernetes deployment.